Taiwan lawmakers brawl as opposition assails COVID-19 policy

 Last year, members of the Nationalist Party brought pig guts into the chamber and threw them around in a melee to protest Taiwan's removal of a ban on American pork products.

-On YouTube, where videos of the fight were shared, some commenters praised the Kuomingtang for “becoming stronger.”
+On YouTube, where videos of the fight were shared, some commenters praised the Kuomintang for “becoming stronger.”

-This story has been corrected to show Su is the head of the Cabinet, not head of the legislature.

 Credit: Anonymous

-Note: This story has been corrected to show Su is the head of the Cabinet, not head of the legislature.
-The spelling of Kuomintang has also been corrected.